-The proposed amendments to Senate Bill No. aim to update the definitions and regulations surrounding educational and public-spirited organizations in North Dakota, particularly in relation to gaming activities such as raffles and bingo.
+The proposed amendments to Senate Bill No. aim to update the definitions and regulations surrounding educational and public-spirited organizations in North Dakota.
 Key changes include the expanded definition of "educational organization" to include collegiate athletic organizations and educational public service organizations when they provide educational activities.
-The definition of "public-spirited organization" has also been revised to clarify that it encompasses organizations focused on various community benefits, such as economic development and community medical care, while explicitly excluding those primarily benefiting their officers or members.
+The definition of "public-spirited organization" has also been revised to clarify that it encompasses organizations focused on scientific research, community medical care, and support for designated convention centers or visitor bureaus, while explicitly excluding nonprofit clubs or associations that primarily benefit their officers or members.

-Additionally, the bill modifies the application process for permits related to gaming activities, allowing domestic nonprofit public-spirited organizations or groups recognized by local governing bodies to apply for permits to conduct various gaming events.
-The amendments also establish specific prize limits for these activities and clarify that the maximum cash prize limits do not apply to educational organizations supporting amateur collegiate athletics.
-Overall, the bill seeks to streamline the regulatory framework for these organizations while ensuring that the intended community benefits are maintained.
+Additionally, the bill modifies the application process for permits related to gaming activities, allowing domestic nonprofit public-spirited organizations or groups recognized by local governing bodies to apply for permits to conduct raffles, bingo, and other gaming events.
+The amendments also specify that maximum cash prize limits do not apply to educational organizations supporting amateur collegiate athletics.
+Furthermore, the bill outlines permissible uses of funds raised through these activities, emphasizing support for educational institutions, scholarships, and cultural programs.
+The changes are intended to streamline the application process and clarify the scope of eligible organizations and their activities.

 Adopted by the House Education Committee: 53-06.1-03, 53-06.1-10.1, 53-06.1-11.1